RafaGago/base_library/readme.md

   2. Uses the high part of the CAS'ed counter as a broadcast signaling mechanism that can communicate with producers (on MP mode) or consumers (on MC mode) almost for free.

+* A MPMC event queue with timed event triggering based on the queue Below.

 Folders
 =======